 Discounts vary because state regulators control which reductions are allowed, and companies' market research might show that a discount would be bad for business in some areas, industry experts say.

 Barry acknowledges that finding every available discount "might take some digging."

-Anderson says State Farm encourages policyholders to review their coverage with an agent once a year and after any major life event.
+Anderson says State Farm encourages people to go over policies with an agent once a year and after any major life event.

 "That's a great time to sit down with an agent and find out how those situations may equal discounts," she says.